Toka Diagana

-Toka Diagana (also published as Tocka Diagana) is a Mauritanian-American mathematician, a professor of mathematics and chair of mathematics at the University of Alabama in Huntsville, and the editor-in-chief of the journal Nonautonomous Dynamical Systems.
+Toka Diagana (born December 27, 1967, also published as Tocka Diagana) is a Mauritanian-American mathematician, a professor of mathematics and chair of mathematics at the University of Alabama in Huntsville, and the editor-in-chief of the journal Nonautonomous Dynamical Systems.
 The topics of his research include functional analysis, stochastic processes, differential equations, dynamical systems, and operator theory.

 Education and career

 Diagana is originally from Kaédi, in southern Mauritania, a country in Northwest Africa.
 After attending a top high school in Kaédi, he went north to Tunisia for undergraduate studies at the Faculté des sciences de Tunis of Tunis El Manar University.
 There, his interests in mathematical analysis and topology were sparked by Abdenabi Achour and Said Zarati.
 At the suggestion of Achour, he traveled to France for doctoral study in mathematics, at Claude Bernard University Lyon 1.
-He earned a diploma of advanced studies (master's degree) there in 1995, and completed his Ph.D. in 1999, under the direction of Jean-Bernard Baillon, also working in Lyon with Étienne Ghys.
+He earned a diploma of advanced studies (master's degree) there in 1995, and completed his Ph.D. thesis, titled Sum of Linear Operators and Kato-McIntosh's Conjecture, in 1999, under the direction of Jean-Bernard Baillon.
+He also worked in Lyon with Étienne Ghys.

 After a brief stint as a secondary school teacher in Thoissey, France, Diagana came to Howard University in the US as a lecturer in 2000, and obtained an assistant professorship there in 2002.
 He was quickly promoted to associate professor in 2004, and then to full professor in 2007.
 He moved to his present position as professor and chair at the University of Alabama in Huntsville in 2018.